 A review of the number of buses expected to be using northeast Ann Arbor city streets in the 2025 peak hour was undertaken to determine if an exclusive bus lane were an appropriate concept to pursue.
 The largest volume of bus traffic (31 per hour) is expected on Fuller Road between the University of Michigan North and Central Campuses (Figure 5-9).
-Research indicates that, from the standpoint of enforceability, volumes of 40 to 60 buses per hour per direction (i.e., about one bus per minute) is the desirable threshold at which a bus lane should operate.
+Research4 indicates that, from the standpoint of enforceability, volumes of 40 to 60 buses per hour per direction (i.e., about one bus per minute) is the desirable threshold at which a bus lane should operate.
 This is not expected to be evident anywhere in Ann Arbor by 2025.
 Nevertheless, the recent implementation of a "no fare" policy for UM students using AATA buses may cause that situation to change.
 That policy has caused an increase of about 1,500 riders per day (11 to 12%) on the AATA system.
-While that should be accompanied by monitoring and further planning of a bus lane on Fuller Road to connect the two University campuses.
+While that does not immediately lead to an increase in fleet size, continued growth in ridership can, and that should be accompanied by monitoring and further planning of a bus lane on Fuller Road to connect the two University campuses.

-&lt;sup>4 Transportation Research Board Report 143, Bus Use of Highways, 1979.
+4 Transportation Research Board Report 143, Bus Use of Highways, 1979.